smeruva1/ReadMe-Generator/README.md

-# README Generator
+# README GENERATOR

-## Dynamically generate Markdown file
+## Dynamically generate Markdwon File

 Dynamically creating a ReadMe Markdown file using simple styling to format the text and images.
 The project will be using node.js and two popular javascript libraries - inquirer and axios to get input from user and axios to get data from github using a API call.